openstack/ironic-specs/specs/approved/agent-http-provisioning.rst

 * Promote instance cache to be a global cache, usable for other interfaces.
-* Implement the proposed work for ``direct`` deploy interface, includes image caching, checksum recalculating, symlink mangement, etc.
+* Implement the proposed work for ``direct`` deploy interface, includes image caching, checksum recalculating, symlink management, etc.
 * Update documents.

 Dependencies